 Always double-check who you're talking to before sharing any details.
 Contact us immediately if something feels off or you spot any suspicious transactions.

-If you have access to our online banking or Mobile Bank app you can temporarily block your card to stop transactions if you notice anything suspicious.
+If you have access to our online banking or Mobile Banking app you can temporarily block your card to stop transactions if you notice anything suspicious.

 Read more on how to protect yourself from card fraud.